menu

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hill City has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hill City a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Hill City are slightly less educated than the national average of 21.84% for the average city or town: 15.47% of adults in Hill City have a bachelor's degree or advanced degree
+The percentage of adults in Hill City with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.47% of adults in Hill City have a bachelor's degree or advanced degree.

 The per capita income in Hill City in 2022 was $21,648, which is low income relative to Minnesota and the nation.
 This equates to an annual income of $86,592 for a family of four.